microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 it would need to know the contents of the subtree that was moved.
 This could be resolved by including the contents of moved subtrees in all move operations, but doing so would make moves prohibitively expensive.
+Even without move operations (which some applications may be happy not to use), this scheme still bloats normal (i.e., non-inverse) operations with restoration data that may never be used.
+This bloat has a negative impact on the size of the document change history as well as the performance of the broadcast system (increasing latency and server costs).

+The most trivial way to ensure we can recover this information is to keep past revisions of the document available so long as they lie within the undo window.
+Even with the use of persistent data structures, this could be a lot of data.
+Moreover, since we will only need to recover whatever information we cannot derive from the original change, it seems wasteful to include other data.
+We could keep some arbitrary amount of restoration data on clients locally, but resort to requesting it from a document state history service in cases where it isn't.
+This would however make the obtention of this data asynchronous.

+### Rebasing Over Original and Inverse Changes

+If the original change being undone is still within the collaboration window, then it's possible that some later changes may be concurrent to both the original change and the inverse.
+This is important because the original change may have an impact on these later concurrent changes, and a change that is being rebased over both the original change and the inverse change should in the end not be affected by the pair of them.
+For example, if the original change was a slice-delete and the rebased change was an insert that would commute with the slice, then the final rebased change should not be affected by the slice delete.
+This requires that inverse changes are able to counter the effects of the change they seek to counteract in changes that are sequenced after that inverse.

 ## Abstract vs. Concrete Over the Wire Representation